 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 Ninja offers some of the best Instant Pot alternatives on the market, and despite having only launched its first multicooker with air frying capabilities in 2018, Ninja has continued to innovate and now come up with a whole new design that’s more convenient than ever.

 The Ninja Foodi Max 15-in-1 SmartLid Multi-Cooker is known as the Ninja Foodi 14-in-1 8-qt.
-Smart XL Pressure Cooker Steam Fryer with SmartLid in the US.
-The UK and US versions differ slightly in terms of the functions on offer but for the most part, they’re the same.
+Smart XL Pressure Cooker Steam Fryer with SmartLid in the US and, to confuse matters more, it's called the Ninja Foodi Smartlid 14-in-1 7.5L Multi Cooker in Australia.
+All three versions differ slightly in terms of the functions on offer but for the most part, they’re the same.

 One of the biggest new features that stands out is the SmartLid, which comes with a built-in thermometer so you can monitor the temperature of meats and fish and adjust it to automatically produce anything from rare to well-done results.

-The UK model has 15 functions while the US model has 14, and both models offer the typical culinary options such as pressure cook, slow cook, and steam as well as air fry and bake.
+The UK model has 15 functions while the US and Australian models have 14, with all three offering the typical culinary options such as pressure cook, slow cook, and steam as well as air fry and bake.
 However, for the first time, there’s also an option to combine steam and browning for crisp foods that stay juicy on the inside.

 With all these features, this new Ninja multi-cooker offers far more than even the most premium model available from Instant Pot.
 It’s a top-performing multi-cooker that excelled in our tests.
 The large capacity makes it perfect for bigger households, but everyone should be able to cook up a storm in this innovative appliance.